Nuno-Jesus/42_miniRT/README.md

 ## 📦 **Compilation**
-To compile the mandatory part of the ray tracer you should run `make` in the terminal.
+To compile the mandatory part of the ray tracer you should run `make`.

 This rule will generate a `miniRT` file, which is the zipped version of all the object files.
 Running `make bonus` will compile the bonus part of the ray tracer.

 > **Note**
-> The rules `make fast` and `make bfast` use threads to compile WAAAY faster the mandatory and bonus parts, respectively.
+> The rules `make fast` and `make bfast` take advantage of parallel compilation to build the mandatory and bonus part, respectively.

 To launch the executable you should follow this syntax...